 To check out the full list of cities, check out the list here: https://www.lyft.com/cities.

-Absolutely!
+A: Absolutely!
 100% of the tips you earn are yours to keep.
-Even more of an incentive to become a Lyft driver and provide excellent service!
+Even more incentive to provide excellent service!